ch20ch/hiddenChallenge/README.md

 * [Vue.js](https://vuejs.org/)
 * [Gulp](http://gulpjs.com/)
 * [MongoDB](https://www.mongodb.com/)
-* [JavaScript SDK] for communication with Facebook we will use the official
+* [JavaScript SDK](https://developers.facebook.com/docs/javascript/) for communication with Facebook we will use the official
-* [Webpack] and use hot reloading to see changes to our modules happen immediately
-* [Babel] take full advantage of ES6 for our Vue components

-# How To Start Application?
+# How To Start Application

 * Start MongoDB - our application expects that there is `fb-demo` database in MongoDB
 * Go to [frontend] folder